dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-This table is to classify the traffic by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.
+This table is to classify the current flow by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.

 The current flow came from antrea-gw0 interface hence it matches the <b>first</b> flow entry in the above output (which is highlighted).
 The first action in this flow entry is to set the register reg0[0..15] to "0x1" since the flow comes from the local gateway.
 The second action in this flow entry is to hand the flow over to Table 10. (resubmit(,10)) Hence next stop is Table 10.